Microquake-ai/RFC-micro-seismic-data-exchange-format/rfc_data_content.md

     -   **Start**: 2023-04
     -   **End**: 2023-06

 5.  **Adoption**: The adoption mechanism has to be determined.
 There is currently no body governing microseismic monitoring.
-This might take a week, considering potential debates or presentations that might be required.
     -   **Date**: 2023-06

-6.  **Official Publication**: After finalizing the decision, a week is allocated for any final edits, formatting, and dissemination of the RFC.
+6.  **Official Publication**: After finalizing the adoption, a week is allocated for any final edits, formatting, and dissemination of the standard.
     -   **Date**: 2023-07

 7.  **Implementation and Review Cycle**: As before, this is a longer-term step and its start would be dependent on the decisions made and the complexity of the implementation.
-    -   **Start**: 2023-07 (to give systems and teams time to adjust) and onward
+    -   **Start**: 2023-07
-    -   **Review Cycle**: Every 6 months (or another interval that makes sense based on the nature of the RFC and its implications)
+    -   **Review Cycle**: Every 6 months (or another interval that makes sense based on the nature of the standard and its implications)

 ## Proposal